 Step 2: Add your wet ingredients to a smaller bowl and whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients and mix.
-Do not over-mix the batter, mix it until it is just barely mixed.
+Do not over-mix the batter; mix it until barely mixed.
 This will keep your cupcakes light and fluffy!

 Step 6: Bake the cupcakes at 350º F for 20-25 minutes.
-Baking time will vary whether you use a muffin tin or bake the cupcakes in cones.
+Whether you use a muffin tin or bake the cupcakes in cones, baking time will vary.

 Step 7: In a standing mixer or with an electric mixer.
 Mix up your frosting.
-I made a buttercream frosting so I used powdered sugar, softened butter, pure vanilla extract, and water.
+I made a buttercream frosting using powdered sugar, softened butter, pure vanilla extract, and water.

 Step 9: Sprinkle with funfetti sprinkles and top with a maraschino cherry!

-These cupcakes will keep up to 4 days in an air-tight container, or up to 4 months in the freezer.
+These cupcakes will last up to 4 days in an airtight container or up to 4 months in the freezer.
 To freeze, I recommend freezing without frosting.

 To test for doneness, insert a toothpick into the center of a cupcake.
 If the toothpick comes out clean, it is done baking.
 If you see batter or crumbs, the cupcakes need to bake longer.